tylergneill/skrutable/manual.md

 Written in and for use with Python 2.7.

 Feedback welcome!
-And please share and share-alike:

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](href="https://creativecommons.org/licenses/by-sa/4.0/).
+And please share and share-alike: work licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](href="https://creativecommons.org/licenses/by-sa/4.0/).

 # Vocabulary: